Do Not Harm The Protester: Three Hours At A Donald Trump Rally

 His first order of business is to praise the beloved Iowa football and wrestling teams.
 "We've got the next Tom Brady right over here!
 I know Tom, he's a great guy.
 Come on up here, guys!
 What a great team, huh?"

 To the crowd's delight, the billionaire real estate mogul raises the custom "TRUMP 1" Hawkeye football jersey presented to him by the players.
-The leader in the polls knows the way to Iowa's heart.
+The leader in the polls knows his way to Iowa's heart.

 Even ardent supporters grow bored as the leading candidate reads numbers from "highly respected" organizations which prove he really is ahead of the pack.
 This is not the fireworks show they waited so long to see.